ROVI-org/services-demonstration/docs/services.md

 The following sections detail the actions which we expected the web service to provide when building this demo.

+## Metadata Upload

+The `/db/register` endpoint receives metadata associated with a battery.
+The inputs are a metadata document in the form specified by battery-data-toolkit.

 ## Data Upload

 The `/db/upload/<name>` endpoint opens a web socket which receives a stream of operational data